 Under the terms of the Jones Act, your employer is only obligated to pay for your medical care until you have reached MMI.
 In clear-cut injuries such as a broken arm, it is fairly obvious when MMI has occurred.
 However, in cases such as paralysis or a traumatic brain injury, there can be more of a dispute as to when you have reached MMI.
 You may wish to continue seeking additional treatment, but your employer may be pushing to declare that you have reached MMI so that the company is no longer obligated to pay benefits.

-When you have suffered a debilitating injury that will not allow you to return to work, you may need to receive Social Security disability payments or other government benefits once you are no longer covered for maintenance and cure benefits under the Jones Act.
+When you have suffered a debilitating injury that will not allow you to return to work, you may want to receive Social Security disability payments or other government benefits once you are no longer covered for maintenance and cure benefits under the Jones Act.
 However, if your injury was the result of employer negligence, you may still be entitled to benefits for loss of future wages under maritime law.

 Protecting Your Right to Benefits